|Nutrition Facts (per serving)|

 Gather the ingredients.

-Flame the orange peel over the drink, then drop it in the glass.
+Flame the orange peel over the drink, drop it in the glass, and serve.

 - This drink is often served on the rocks.
 For less dilution, go with a single large ice cube or ball.
 If you want the flavors to soften as you drink, use smaller cubes, which will melt faster.